metadata toggle

 Operator warnings

-In the case of self-injection, immediate medical advice should be sought and the doctor should be informed that self-injection with a living tachyzoite toxoplasma vaccine has occurred.
+In case of accidental self-injection, ingestion or spillage onto skin, seek medical advice immediately and show the package leaflet or the label to the physician.
+The physician should be informed that self-injection with a living tachyzoite toxoplasma vaccine has occurred.

 Adverse reactions